GithubUseGood/3G_DroneControl/README.md

 ## 🤝 Contributing
 Contributions are welcome!
 Please submit issues or pull requests for any suggestions or improvements.

+### 📄 License
+This project is licensed for non-commercial use.
+For commercial licensing, contact: drone-project.diner481@slmail.me

 ---
 *Happy flying and happy coding!*